smalewski/gsd/README.md

 `stack` in your system, using GSD natively may be the easiest alternative.

+There is also a working online interpreter for GSD at [pleiad.cl/gsd](https://pleiad.cl/gsd).

 ## Building GSD natively

 To build the source code you need [`stack`](https://docs.haskellstack.org/en/stable/install_and_upgrade/)